tpm2-software/tpm2-pkcs11/docs/INITIALIZING.md

 The store is automatically searched for in the following locations:

 1. env variable TPM2_PKCS11_STORE
   This is optional, and if not set is skipped.
-However, if you want a store in a custom path, this is how you set it.
+However, if you want a store in a custom path, this is how you set it:
-  a.
-Example: `export TPM2_PKCS11_STORE='path/to/where/i/want/the/store'`
+  - Example: `export TPM2_PKCS11_STORE='path/to/where/i/want/the/store'`
 2. /etc/tpm2_pkcs11 or whatever was configured at build time with --with-storedir.
 3. Users $HOME/.tpm2_pkcs11 directory.
 4. Current Working Directory.